Monday, Tuesday, Thursday and Friday, 9am-5:30pm

 - Blood test for herpes

-Payment: Cash, checks, VISA, Mastercard and some insurance including the Oregon Health Plan.
+We accept cash, checks, VISA and Mastercard.
 There are some tests that you may be required to pay on the day of your visit.

 Where else you can get tested